Logo

 • Laying people off when weak sales are projected

-A consistent sales forecast definition would be: a process to estimate the sale of a product or service over a specified period of time.
+Ultimately, a consistent sales forecast definition would be a process to estimate the sale of a product or service over a specified time.

 Benefits of Accurate Sales Forecasting

-4. Identify industry trends.
-Is one product or service no longer selling well?
-If so, you can spot this trend and perhaps funnel more money into advertising or discontinue the item if the market appetite has shifted away from it.
+Sales forecasts can help you identify valuable trends in your industry.
+Has a specific product or service stopped performing well in the market?
+If so, you can spot this trend and funnel more money into advertising, adjust your product offerings, or discontinue the item if the market appetite has shifted away from it.

 Utilizing forecasting means being better prepared for the future.
 It's unlikely that your forecast will be 100% accurate, but it can help you develop contingency plans for periods of growing or declining sales.